mrwinton/flat_jobs/README.md

 </div>

-FlatJobs is a project for curating a personalised jobs board — [git-scraping] company job pages into flat files.
-This is an alternative experience to the _one-size-fits-all_ job aggregator sites that do not spark joy.
+FlatJobs is a project for curating a personalised job board by [git-scraping] company-hosted careers pages into flat files.
+This is an alternative to the _one-size-fits-all_ approach from job aggregator sites that do not spark joy.

 Its design is guided by these values:

-+ **Flat first.** Plain ol' text files over buggy, slow, and heavy web apps.
-  It's just flat data, so view it how you like (tho GitHub's [Flat Viewer] is nice).
++ **Flat first.** Plain ol' text files over slow and heavy web apps.
+It's just flat data, view it how you like (tho GitHub's [Flat Viewer] is nice).

-+ **Scrape for later.** Track scraped company job page's changes overtime using git and make it possible to view trends in jobs and job attributes.
++ **Scrape for later.** Track scraped company career page's changes overtime using git and make it possible to view trends in jobs and job attributes.

 + **Automated.** There shouldn't be any recurring input or intervention necessary.
 Although, when things do go wrong, get notified.